 Water Impurities Across the Globe

 The locals of Budapest are very proud of their drinking fountains across their city – as they should, but that doesn’t mean you’re system can handle it.
 Further, it’s not just your body that isn’t used to the different levels of minerals and impurities in foreign places.

-People around the world have similar food and water safety concerns when traveling to different countries, and many have gotten sick.
+People around the world have similar food and water safety concerns when travelling to different countries, and many have gotten sick.
 Even the tap water in the UK has higher levels of calcium and magnesium than visitors may be used to.

 That’s not to say that America doesn’t have rural and outlying areas or even cities with tap water impurities and lead contamination.
-Further, many counties have issues with hard water, which contains iron, manganese, and aluminum.
+Further, many counties have issues with hard water, which contains iron, manganese, and aluminium.
 Hence, it’s best to be on the safe side and following travel advisories.

 Practising Safe Water Drinking Habits While Traveling

-Now that we’ve seen the facts, we’ll let you decide what’s in your best interest when traveling to Budapest and elsewhere.
+Now that we’ve seen the facts, we’ll let you decide what’s in your best interest when travelling to Budapest and elsewhere.
 They do have natural mineral and spring water available, but there are no guarantees that you wouldn’t get sick – and again, that goes for anywhere you travel.

 If you choose to drink only bottled water, your hotel should have a supply, as do local shopping malls, but you should still be careful.
 The CDC says of any country that some dishonest vendors sell tap water in “sealed” bottles to mimic a factory seal, so it’s best to drink carbonated (directly from the factory with a non-tampering seal).
 The IAMAT agrees, adding that bottled water can also be outdated.

 Also, stick with brands that you’re familiar with, especially ones you trust from home.
 The IAMAT adds, “if you do purchase bottled water, do so from a reputable source.”
-Here are additional safety recommendations when traveling.
+Here are additional safety recommendations when travelling.